 She grew up on a farm in Marshall, and every summer a team of archaeology students from the University of Minnesota would journey to the farm fields to dig.
 They would uncover arrowheads and other artifacts that helped tell the history of the area, she said.
 Wiger herself is uncovering artifacts these days.
-She has a tin of chewing tobacco from 1888 with tobacco still in it, a war bond poster from World War 1, handwritten notes and tools dating back more than 130 She found them dropped in the floor and tucked in the walls of the Bank of St. Cloud building in downtown St. Cloud.
+She has a tin of chewing tobacco from 1888 with tobacco still in it, a war bond poster from World War 1, handwritten notes and tools dating back more than St. Cloud and Minneapolis of-130 years.
+She found them dropped in the floor and tucked in the walls of the Bank of St. Cloud building in downtown St. Cloud.
 The structure, originally built in 1888, is one of seven historic renovation projects Wiger has been a part of in the St. Cloud area.
-"Nearly every day that we were demoing, we found something hidden beneath said. years of renovations," she Wiger works full time as director of business development for the law firm of Moss and Barnett where she splits her time between the St. Cloud and Minneapolis Saving old buildings is both a hobby and a passion for this Sartell resident.
+"Nearly every day that we were demoing, we found something hidden beneath years of renovations," she said.
+Wiger works full time as director of business development for the law firm of Moss and Barnett where she splits her time between the Saving old buildings is both a hobby and a passion for this Sartell resident.

 Salvage, showcase the past "I have found that my work on these historic projects brings together three things that I love, history, creativity and doing something for my community," she said.
-"I know if these forgotten spaces are not saved now, they will be Building • page 4
+"I know if these forgotten spaces are not saved now, they will be gone forever - and along with it, the history and stories of that time."
+She started in historic ren-Building • page 4